 So, you might be wondering at this point, what this has to do with you and your marketing?
 The most successful businesses ALL use the same power of attraction I just highlighted, in order to attract sales, clients readers or customers.
 The most successfully marketed businesses gain the attention and interest of potential clients by making themselves attractive.

 I rely exclusively on attraction marketing for 100% of my sales income.
 How?
-Simple: People find this blog ‘attractive’, so they recommend and forward it to their contacts, their colleagues and their friends.
+Simple: People find this blog ‘attractive’ for marketing tips, so they recommend and forward it to their contacts, their colleagues and their friends.
 This, in turn, helps me attract more people.
 These new people then do the same etc, etc…

 Without spending anything on ANY form of advertising, (pay-per-click, affiliate marketing or anything else), there are now millions of people who know all about my ability to help them produce great sales results.

 So, whenever my readers decide that they want someone to help them make more sales, guess what?
 Yes, they give me a call or send me an email.
 I attract clients rather than pursue them, which is great because people HATE being chased or pursued.
 Spend a day doing cold-calling and you will learn very quickly just how much people HATE being pursued.